ooni/ooni.org/content/post/2026-faulty-measurements.md

 | windows | 3.23.0 | 28  | 1794 | 1.560758 |
 | windows | 3.24.0 | 49  | 1770 | 2.768362 |

 The total number of inconsistencies was 722\.
-As we can see from the table above, we see a lot of inconsistencies even in very recent versions of OONI Probe, which are unlikely to be attributable to a stale geoIP database.
+As we can see from the table above, we see a lot of inconsistencies even in very recent versions of OONI Probe, which are unlikely to be attributable to a stale GeoIP database.

-We also checked inconsistencies between the reported ASN and country against the observed ASN and country coming from the X-real-ip header and found out the following:
+We also checked inconsistencies between the reported ASN and country against the observed ASN and country coming from the `X-Real-IP` header and found the following:

 | Total samples | CC Mismatches | ASN Mismatches | Total Mismatches | Mismatch percent |
 | --- | --- | --- | --- | --- |